supersimplesuper/docs/website/docs/software_partners/explanations/overview/index.md

 ## Data transport and communication

-Before delivering into specifics, you should understand the flow and format of data that is sent between the SuperAPI and the **3rd Party Software**.
+Before delving into specifics, you should understand the flow and format of data that is sent between the SuperAPI and the **3rd Party Software**.
 The following diagram outlines the process of an **Employee** making a super selection in a **Super Selection Session**.

 ```mermaid
 sequenceDiagram